Related links

 • The dog must be desexed within 28 days after it is declared a dangerous dog

-• Enclosure requirements - While the dog is on a property, where the dog is ordinarily kept, the dog must be kept in an enclosure that complies with the requirements prescribed by the regulations of the Act.
+• Enclosure requirements - While the dog is on a property, where the dog is ordinarily kept, the dog must be kept in an enclosure that complies with the detailed requirements prescribed by Division 4 of the regulations of the Act.
 The owner has 3 months from the date on which the dog is declared dangerous to comply.
-(Note: a certificate of compliance in relation to the prescribed enclosure must be obtained by the owner of the dog)
+(Note: A certificate of compliance in relation to the prescribed enclosure must be obtained by the owner of the dog)

 • Until such time as the approved enclosure is provided, the dog must be kept in an enclosure that is sufficient to restrain the dog and prevent a child from having access to the dog